MoonKingArthur/fake-google/README.md

 Completion of this project shows that I have proficiency in HTML and CSS

+03/13/2019 15:30: Here is a link to the site: https://moonkingarthur.github.io/google-homepage/

 03/09/2019 03:05

 All done!
 Here's a preview of the finished site: